fulopdenes/constructionData-myStock/README.md

 ## Installation Guide & Getting Started

 1. Fork the repository.
-2. Navigate to the project directory: cd mystock
+2. Navigate to the project directory: cd constructionData-myStock
 3. Install dependencies for the backend:
    * Run cd backend to enter the backend directory.
    * Run mvn install to install the required Java dependencies. `npm install`